parca-dev/docs/docs/storage.md

 ### Storing Profile Metadata

-A so-called _profile tree_ is build by iterating over all Samples, within those iterating over all Locations, their referenced Mappings and Lines that include the Functions.
-Parca turns the folded stack traces into a profile tree that's better suited for flame graphs going forward.
+A _profile tree_ is built by iterating over all Samples, within those samples iterating over all Locations, their referenced Mappings and Lines that include the Functions.
+Parca turns the folded stack traces into a profile tree that's better suited for producing flame graphs.

-While working on each Mapping, Location, Line, and Function Parca stores these in a SQL data store and caches the results for faster lookup in the next iteration.
-Mappings, Locations, Lines, Functions are then only stored once and going forward they can be referenced.
+While working on each Mapping, Location, Line, and Function, Parca stores these in a SQL data store and caches the results for faster lookup in the next iteration.
+Mappings, Locations, Lines, Functions, are then only stored once and going forward they can be referenced.

 For now we're using a [SQLite in-memory](https://pkg.go.dev/modernc.org/sqlite) SQL store with a schema roughly like this:
 <center>